Jump to topic

 First Month

-Within the first 31 days of employment, benefits-eligible employees must make their benefits selections in Workday inbox task.
+Within the first 31 days of employment, benefits-eligible employees must make their benefits selections in Workday.
 A helpful tool summarizing the benefits Penn State offers is available at the university Human Resources website.
 Benefit selection is required for all full-time Penn State faculty and staff.

-The new on-demand eModule provides for convenient, self-paced, timely consumption of important benefits information needed to make informed benefits choices prior to the election of benefits and replaces the previous online, zoom sessions.
+An on-demand eModule provides for convenient, self-paced, timely consumption of important benefits information needed to make informed benefits choices prior to the election of benefits.

-Employees, depending on job requirements, are required to see Employee Health.
+Employees, depending on job requirements, are required to visit Employee Health.
 Employee Health will contact you to schedule your appointment.
 Please contact the Employee Health department at 717-531-8280 if you have questions.
-If you have any questions regarding if your job requires Employee Health please discuss with your supervisor.
+If you have any questions regarding if your job requires Employee Health, please discuss with your supervisor.
+For other questions, please contact the Employee Health department at 717-531-8280.

 All members of the Penn State community are asked to remain mindful of their individual commitment to the Penn State values by helping to keep the University a safe and ethical institution.
 In addition, as members of this community, everyone should be responsible stewards of University funds, whether generated from state, federal, student or other sources.
 The University does not condone wrongful conduct by any member of the Penn State community, no matter what position they may hold.
 Penn State encourages the reporting of misconduct.
 If you see something, say something.
 If you report misconduct, be assured that the University will protect you from retaliation, as outlined in policy AD67: Disclosure of Wrongful Conduct and Protection from Retaliation.
 Contact the Office of Ethics & Compliance for more information.
 Types of misconduct and how to report are available on the Office of Ethics & Compliance website.